CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'DryRunSecurity', 'GitHub PR', 'GitLab MR', 'security finding', plus specific vulnerability names (SQL injection, XSS, CSRF, etc.) that users would naturally mention when seeking help.
+Excellent coverage of natural trigger terms users would say: 'DryRunSecurity', 'GitHub PR', 'GitLab MR', 'security finding', and a comprehensive list of specific vulnerability types (SQL injection, XSS, CSRF, SSRF, path traversal, command injection, etc.) that users would naturally mention.

 3 / 3